 1. DON’T Rush to Submit Your First Appeal

-Like what I’ve mentioned before, reinstating your account is a process.
+As I’ve mentioned before, reinstating your account is a process.
 Don’t submit your appeal letter right away, especially if you’re new to this.
 Don’t waste that appeal button just to send a mediocre plan of action.

 It’s rare for Amazon to reinstate an account right after you sent your first appeal letter.
 Unless what got you suspended in the first place is a minor violation, your appeal to them could take weeks and some months.
 The back and forth letter correspondence is to be expected with Seller Performance.

 Did you know that the Seller Performance suspends thousands of Amazon accounts daily?
 Seller Performance investigators only need a few minutes to view appeal letters because of the volume of appeal letters that they deal with every day.
 This is why it’s important to craft the most effective appeal letter, so you get a higher chance of reinstating your account fast.

 Many sellers think that upon getting their accounts suspended, they can just easily open a new account.
 To do this, sellers often use different usernames and bank accounts to avoid detection.
 Some dual accounts get detected, and if they do get detected, you’re in trouble.
 Your action could damage your appeal process and delay your reinstatement.
 Worse, Amazon might decide not to reinstate your Amazon account at all.

 Keep in mind that there are ways to which Amazon could detect your second account.
 Amazon has ways to link seller accounts to their original accounts.
 Focus on preparing the most effective plan of action for you and don’t risk creating a new Amazon account.